leytilera/addonscript-spec/docs/schema/root.md

 ### id

-This is the ID of your addon.
+This is the ID of the addon.
 It should only contain **lowercase letters, numbers and dashes**.

+### version

+This is the version number of this version.
+It must follow [semver version naming conventions](https://semver.org/spec/v2.0.0.html), as they are used to compare versions.

 ## Optional properties

+### namespace

+This is the namespace of the addon.

+### files

+This is an array of [file objects](file.md) including the files belonging to this version.

+### relations

+This is an array of [relation objects](relation.md) which represents related addons.

-### versions
+### flags

-This is an array of [version objects](version.md).
-It is possible to define multiple versions of the addon in one AddonScript file, but in the most cases there should be just one version per file.
-Athough this property is optional, as you can define versions in the [index](index.md), it can be used to define a list of versions, which can be found in the index.
+This is an array of [flags](../flags.md) for this version.

 ### repositories

 This is an array of [repository objects](repository.md).
 Each repository object defines one repository from which files or addons can be retrieved.

-### index

-This is an [index object](index.md) which includes links to other versions of this addon, or to other related addons.

-### flags

-Not yet specified

 ### meta